bkatwal/kafka-solr-sink-connector/README.md

   example: localhost:2181,localhost:2183,localhost:2182

 This connector can consume only JSON type object from kafka topic.
 Further, can be used for both delete and insert of document.
-To delete pass additional field "___delete___" in values.
+To delete pass additional field "/_delete/_" in values.
 Based on boolean values(true/false) in __delete__, delete/insert operation is triggered